 Electrology, or electrolysis, is the only procedure recognized by the FDA as permanent hair removal.
-This method works by destroying the root of the hair using an electrode, or probe, that is inserted into each hair follicle individually.
+This method destroys the root of the hair with an electrode, or probe, that is inserted into each hair follicle individually.
 A small amount of electricity is applied to the papilla at the bottom of the hair follicle permanently eliminating the regenerative capability of the hair follicle.
 This effectively prevents regrowth.
-No other method can claim such widespread success.
+Because electrolysis has been used for so long, no other method can claim such widespread success.

 Prior removal methods have an effect on your current electrolysis treatment.
 Tweezing, waxing, threading, or sugaring will cause your hair root to strengthen by growing coarser and deeper.
 These methods also increase your risk of skin discoloration and ingrown hairs.
 In addition, they have the potential to increase growth rate and the strength of the hair, creating a larger problem than you started with.

 Maintenance methods, such as shaving and depilatories are only temporary and allow hair to grow back quickly.
 These methods can be very irritating to the skin.

 Gaining in popularity as an alternative to electrolysis is laser hair removal.